ci-for-research/self-hosted-runners/ubuntu-surf-hpc-cloud/with-cuda/README.md

 This short guide shows how to install Nvidia drivers and CUDA for GRID K2 hardware.
 For more information about GPUs on SURF HPC Cloud please visit [SURF HPC Documentation](https://doc.hpccloud.surfsara.nl/gpu-attach).

-We have 2 methods to install Nvidia drivers and Cuda.
+We have 2 methods to install Nvidia drivers and CUDA.
 - Using ansible playbook
 - Following the steps and installing manually